Arabesque Dance Studio

 About

 Arabesque Dance Studio offers classes in ballet, tap, jazz, hip hop, technique, and acro.
-The program offers these dance styles to children starting at age 3 and continuing through the teen years.
+Dancers take part in these specific styles throughout the program.

 • Ages: 3–18 years old

-Arabesque Dance Studio opened in April of 2003 and has been sharing its passion for dance with students and audiences since 2003.
-The stated goal of Arabesque Dance Studio is to offer a quality education in an atmosphere that is positive and supportive and that promotes a genuine sense of self-esteem.
-The studio encourages dancers to take the disciplines of dance into their everyday lives, with a focus on building self-confidence, good self-esteem, and a passion for living.
+Arabesque Dance Studio has been sharing its passion for dance with students and audiences since 2003.
+The studio’s stated goal is to offer a quality education in an atmosphere that is positive, supportive, and promotes a genuine sense of self-esteem.
+Its mission also states that it encourages dancers to take the disciplines of dance into their everyday lives, helping build self-confidence, good self-esteem, and a passion for living.

 • Ages: 3–18 years old

-Arabesque Dance Studio opened in April of 2003 and has been sharing its passion for dance with students and audiences since 2003.
-The stated goal of Arabesque Dance Studio is to offer a quality education in an atmosphere that is positive and supportive and that promotes a genuine sense of self-esteem.
-The studio encourages dancers to take the disciplines of dance into their everyday lives, with a focus on building self-confidence, good self-esteem, and a passion for living.
+Arabesque Dance Studio has been sharing its passion for dance with students and audiences since 2003.
+The studio’s stated goal is to offer a quality education in an atmosphere that is positive, supportive, and promotes a genuine sense of self-esteem.
+Its mission also states that it encourages dancers to take the disciplines of dance into their everyday lives, helping build self-confidence, good self-esteem, and a passion for living.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.